alexnathanson/CASE_sensor_network/rpi_zero_sensor/README.md

 It is crucial that the host name of each Pi is unique and follows the naming convention, pi + integer.
 There are 8 sensors, so the range of numbers is 1-8.<br>
 hostname: pi[#1-8].local

+The hostname for the device collecting Kasa data is kasa.local

 See credentials doc for username, password, and network setting to use.

 ### Pi Setup